openshift/backplane-api/README.md

 ## What it does

-This repo only hosts the openapi definitions and generated client package.
+This repo only hosts the OpenAPI definitions and generated client package.